Veterans Transition to Education (VTE)

 - SISIP Financial Services (Military Social Income Security Insurance Plan)

 - We have several avenues to recognize previous experience including the possibility of waiving prerequisites for advanced certificates or waiving introductory courses in certificate programs.
 Transfer crediting and challenge credits are also available for select courses.

-- Our transitional year program called Transition Foundations Program allows mature learners, upon completion, to be eligible to apply to undergraduate programs at Ryerson University.
-Even without a high school diploma, this program can prepare and propel you into a university education without the need of a General Education Development (GED) or previous certificate.
+- Even without a high school diploma our transitional year program (Transition Foundations Program) allows mature learners, upon completion, to be eligible to apply to undergraduate programs at Ryerson University.
+This program can prepare and propel you into a university education without the need of a General Education Development (GED) or previous certificate.